 We are organized into the following three reportable segments: Applications, Scores and Decision Management Software.
 Although we sell solutions and services into a large number of end user product and industry markets, our reportable business segments reflect the primary method in which management organizes and evaluates internal financial information to make operating decisions and assess performance.
-Comparative segment revenues, operating income, and related financial information for the years ended September 30, 2016, 2015 and 2014 are set forth in Note 17 to the accompanying consolidated financial statements.
+Segment revenues, operating income, and related financial information for the years ended September 30, 2017, 2016 and 2015 are set forth in Note 17 to the accompanying consolidated financial statements.